Unload — Feel Lighter, Journal Deeper

 Why did I build this?

-This side project started taking shape back in 2023.
-During the pandemic, I really felt the weight of anxiety that so many people were carrying — and that's when I spotted an opportunity.
-Most of the time, people's emotional struggles aren't because they're "not trying hard enough."
-It's because there's never been a place where they can just quietly stop and see themselves clearly.
+This side project started brewing back in 2023.
+During the pandemic, I really felt the weight of anxiety people were carrying — and that's when I noticed something: most people's emotional struggles aren't because they're "not trying hard enough."
+It's just that there's never been a quiet place to stop and actually see themselves clearly.

-When emotions have nowhere to go, they pile up inside and become unresolved issues.
-Over time, that turns into stress — and stress, left long enough, turns into illness.
-I built this product hoping to give people a way out for their emotions.
+When emotions have nowhere to go, they pile up and become baggage.
+Over time, baggage becomes stress.
+And stress, if left alone long enough, becomes illness.
+I built this product hoping to give people somewhere to let it out.

 Product Positioning

-Built around the core framework of "task separation," Unload helps users figure out which emotions are theirs to deal with — and which ones aren't.
-It's not a therapy tool, it's not a diary app.
+Built around the framework of "task separation," Unload helps users figure out which emotions are theirs to carry — and which ones aren't.
+It's not a therapy tool.
+It's not a diary app.
 It's a mobile space for emotional awareness — a place where your feelings can finally be seen.

-But gut feeling alone can't drive product decisions.
-Before diving in, I ran a full round of user research to make sure this gap actually existed.
+But gut feeling alone isn't enough to build a product on.
+Before writing a single line of code, I ran a full round of user research to make sure this gap was real.

 Research